A band so great, it's only appropriate that nobody's ever heard of them.

 than music with new ideas.
 Polvo offers that.
 Most bands don't.
 At least

-give 'em credit for that, even if their ditties make you fidget.
-Great record.
+give them credit for that, even if their ditties make you fidget.

 And let me say something else here, for the record - I feel honored to have